 C. maxima was first cultivated in South America (probably Peru) somewhere around 4,000 years ago.
 Horticulturalists note that the species was introduced to Western Europe in the 16th century, where it then spread to the rest of the world.

-- You no longer have to wait with baited breath to see if the record for the world's largest pumpkin was broken this year: weighing in at 2,032 pounds, the largest pumpkin in the world was grown in Napa, California.
-For more giant pumpkins, check out this video of last year's world record breaker, which weighed 2,009 pounds (as the video proclaims: "squashing the competition").
+- You no longer have to wait with baited breath to see if the record for the North America's largest pumpkin was broken this year: weighing in at 2,261.5 pounds, the pumpkin was grown in Rhode Island.
 There is something vaguely disquieting about a pumpkin that large.

 - And speaking of giant pumpkins - apparently giant pumpkin carving is an actual job.
 Here the world record holder talks about his giant pumpkin carving methodology.